14 Differences between Tendon and Ligament (With Table)

 So, what is the main difference between tendon and ligament?
 A tendon connects muscles to bones whereas a ligament connects a bone to another bone.

+Injuries and old age make tendons and ligaments weaker.
+The weakness occurs due to a lack of blood vessels that help to nourishes the tissues.
 This article provides comprehensive differences between tendon and ligament in a tabular form.
 Take the time to read through it and get to know more about their similarities.

 You May Also Like: Difference between Voluntary and Involuntary Muscles